-to approximately 131 semester hours.
+A dual licensure option enables a declared elementary education major or a declared special education major to seek licensure in both elementary and special education.
+This combination will slightly increase the program length of the current standard elementary education major.
 If a student is a declared special education major instead of a declared elementary education major, the degree checklist for one's program automatically accounts for a dual licensure in Special Education/Elementary Education.
 The combination will significantly enhance preparation, employment opportunities, and employment flexibility for elementary and special education majors.
 Specific program planning and guidance sheets for this combination will be available to assist students who pursue this combined licensure option.